califa23/screwIdentifier/README.md

 # Screw Identifier
 ## Overview
 Using openCV and tensorflow we can identify different types of screw heads.
 This basic demonstration can be expanded on and can have many applications in the real world.
-Some of these applications include construction, manufacturing, and machine repair work in enviornments that may be too hostile for humans.
+Some of these applications include construction, manufacturing, and machine repair work in environments that may be too hostile for humans.

 ## Files